-PGRAIR administers the program for Prince George and the rural areas of the Regional District of Fraser Fort George.
-We offer discount on permits and rebates to promote exchanges, as well as education to support residents to operate wood burning appliances safely and efficiently.
+PGAIR administers the program for Prince George and the rural areas of the Regional District of Fraser Fort George.
+We offer rebates to promote exchanges, as well as education to support residents to operate wood burning appliances safely and efficiently.

-The CWSRP has run for over 12 years in the Prince George airshed, exchanging over 445 old stoves, and removing an estimated 40 tonnes of particulate matter (PM) emissions from the airshed each year!
+The CWSRP has operated in the Prince George airshed since 2008, exchanging over 450 old stoves, and removing an estimated 42 tonnes of particulate matter (PM) emissions from the airshed each year!

 Please note that residents from Mackenzie, McBride, and Valemount are not eligible.
 See the Village of Valemount's own Wood Stove Exchange program here.
 Mackenzie and McBride do not have any such programs.